nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md

 Custom Annotations

-- Added ability to use custom gene annotations when annotations are not available in Biomart or Ensembl FTP for Arabidopsis Thaliana
+- Added ability to use custom gene annotations when annotations are not available in Biomart or Ensembl FTP for *Arabidopsis thaliana*, see [Step 8](#8-probeset-annotations)

 ---